How to Get a Hyphenated Last Name in 2023 and What to Consider

 What is a hyphenated last name?

 A hyphenated last name is a combined last name of two spouses.
-A hyphenated last name my also be called a double surname or double-barrelled surname.
+Hyphenated last names may also be called a double surname or double-barrelled surname.

 For example, Sarah Smith marries Adam Jones.